Chapter 1: The Picture of Everything, from The Painter Who Lived Inside the Painting / Not Art Theory by Everybody the Artist

 A long time ago, there was a painter who painted a picture of everything.

 When they woke up, it was already very late.
-The painter got up, packed away their brush and all their painting things, gave a final satisfied look at the creation, turned around, and unknowingly stepped onto a painted path and walked straight into their painting.
+The painter stood, packed away their brushes and paints, took one last proud look at their masterpiece…

 Next